Logo Voyage

 Located west of the central zone and is approachable by the Or Gate it contains more than a dozen monuments scattered over a large undulating area.
 The wooded foothills were thought to offer an ideal spot to practice the Buddhist way of life and open the mind to dhamma.
 Entrance 100 Baht, they may not check for tickets if entering from the OR gate side (cycling clockwise from Central Zone)

-- 23 Wat Saphan Hin (Thai: วัดสะพานหิน).
+• 23 Wat Saphan Hin (Thai: วัดสะพานหิน).
 Located on top of 200-m-high hill Wat Saphan Hin is the most visited monument in the western zone.
 It contains a 12.5-m-high statue of standing Buddha, known as Phra Attharot.
 The name Saphan Hin translates as ‘stone bridge’ and refers to the slate and stone pathway that leads to the top of the hill where the original temple once stood.
 Today apart from the giant statue only a handful of pillars stand.
 According to an inscription King Ramkamhaeng would ride his white elephant up to Wat Saphan Hin on the full moon to pay his respects to Lord Buddha.

-- 24 Wat Khao Phra Bat Noi (Thai: วัดเขาพระบาทน้อย).
+• 24 Wat Khao Phra Bat Noi (Thai: วัดเขาพระบาทน้อย).
 Wat Khao Phra Bat Noi literally translates into Temple of the Hill of the Lesser Buddha Footprint.
 It is atop a small mound south west of Wat Saphan Hill and approximately 2.5 km from the Or Gate.A large bell shaped chedi (stupa) dominates the monument.
-There is a smaller chedi and remains of a assembly hall.
+There is a smaller chedi and remains of an assembly hall.
 The Buddha Footprints are exhibited at the Ramkhamhaeng National Museum.

-- 25 Wat Chedi Ngarm (Thai: วัดเจดีย์งาม).
+• 25 Wat Chedi Ngarm (Thai: วัดเจดีย์งาม).
 Located on a small mount and is approachable by a path way paved with stone slabs.
 It literally means the Temple of the Beautiful Chedi (Stupa).
 Wat Chedi Ngram is in between Wat Kamphaeng Hin to the north and Wat Tam Hip Bon to the south.
 With no inscription nothing is much known about the history of the Chedi.

-- 26 Wat Tham Hip Bon.
+• 26 Wat Tham Hip Bon.
 Located on a quiet shaddy hilltop of abot 200 m high, Wat Tham Hip Bon comprises two chedi flanking a modestly sized viharn (assembly hall).
 The remains of a smaller assembly hall and a few other structures are scattered about the site.

-- 27 Wat Mangkorn (Thai: วัดมังกร).
+• 27 Wat Mangkorn (Thai: วัดมังกร).
 Wat Mangkorn, literally meaning the Temple of the Dragon, is about 2 km west of the west gate (Or Gate) and is directly on the road leading to the Wat Tham Hip Lang.
 A relatively large complex, the bot, surrounded by large leaf-shaped boundary stones.

-- 28 Wat Pa Mamuang (Thai: วัดป่ามะม่วง).
+• 28 Wat Pa Mamuang (Thai: วัดป่ามะม่วง).
 Located slightly north of the road leading out of the Or Gate (West Gate) this shrine consists of the remains of building in the temple include the ordination hall and chedis (stupa).

-- 31 Wat Si Thon.
+• 31 Wat Si Thon.
 Located about 200 m east of Wat Tuk and about 500 m west of the Or Gate (West Gate) the ruins include a manฺdฺapa and a vihara.
 The mandapa once housed an image of Buddha, which is now in ruins.
 Wat Si Thon was a place where a learned monk with knowledge of the Tripitaka from Sri Lanka stayed.

-The western zone of the Sukhothai Historical Park contains several other monuments of lesser importance 32 Wat Pa Sak (Thai:). , 33 Wat Phra Yuen (Thai:). , 34 Wat Tham Hip Lang (Thai:). , 35 Wat Chang Rop (Thai:). and 36 Wat Aranyik (Thai:วัดอรัญญิก).
+The western zone of the Sukhothai Historical Park contains several other monuments of lesser importance 32 Wat Pa Sak (Thai:)., 33 Wat Phra Yuen (Thai:)., 34 Wat Tham Hip Lang (Thai:)., 35 Wat Chang Rop (Thai:). and 36 Wat Aranyik (Thai:วัดอรัญญิก).

 Sukhothai Historical Park (South Zone)